ZTV2-DevTeam/frontend/docs/API_CLIENT_DOCUMENTATION.md

-# ZTV2 API Client Documentation
+# FTV API Client Documentation

-This document provides comprehensive documentation for the ZTV2 Frontend API client, which is automatically generated from the OpenAPI specification.
+This document provides comprehensive documentation for the FTV Frontend API client, which is automatically generated from the OpenAPI specification.

 ## Table of Contents
 - [Overview](#overview)